dmbarbour/glas/docs/GrammarLogicProg.md

-# Programming with Grammars and Logic
+# Procedural Programming with Grammars and Logic

-## Overview

-Grammar and logic programs have very similar semantics.
-The direction of evaluation is flexible, i.e. with the same program we can evaluate whether an input is accepted or generate values that would be accepted.
-It's just that grammars generate and accept 'values' (or 'sentences') while logic programs generate or accept 'propositions'.
-The two are easily unified: a guarded pattern (`Pattern when Guard`) in a grammar can model logic `Proposition :- Derivation`.
-(Similarly, logical negation via `Pattern unless Guard`.)
+Grammar and logic programs have similar semantics.
+The 'direction' of evaluation is flexible, i.e. the same program can flexibly *accept* or *generate* values.
+Interactive computation is based on [logic unification](https://en.wikipedia.org/wiki/Unification_(computer_science)#Application:_unification_in_logic_programming) of shared variables, where each component program is responsible for accepting or generating different parts of the value.

-Dataflow within a computation is based on [logic unification](https://en.wikipedia.org/wiki/Unification_(computer_science)#Application:_unification_in_logic_programming), i.e. a variable that appears twice in a pattern or proposition must have the same value in every location.
+With logic programming we have `Proposition :- Derivation`.
+With grammar programming, the equivalent is possible via guarded patterns, i.e. `Pattern when Guard`.
+Similarly, logical negation might use `Pattern unless Guard`.
+Usually, variables are shared between pattern and guard or between proposition and derivation.

-A function can be modeled as a grammar or logic that accepts or generates a set of `(args, result)` pairs, where no two pairs have the same first element.
-A simple procedural interaction could be represented as `(args, io, result)` where IO represents a request-response list, `[(Request1, Response1), (Request2, Response2), ...]`.
-The procedure outputs Requests while the environment returns Responses via logic unification.
-We can generalize to processes with multiple channels with [substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) to limit each channel to a single writer.
+A function can be modeled as a grammar or logic program that accepts and generates a set of `(args, result)` pairs, and ensures structurally or typefully that results are deterministic given args.
+In context of grammar and logic programming, we can evaluate functions non-deterministically backwards from results to args, or with partial args where any unspecified variable represents non-deterministic choice.

+A simplistic procedural interaction might be modeled as an `(args, io, result)` triple, where IO represents a request-response list of form `[(Request1, Response1), (Request2, Response2), ...]`.
+In this case, the procedure provides requests and results while the caller provides args and responses.
+To model processes, we could support ad-hoc channels within args and results, leveraging [substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) to ensure each channel only has one writer.
+We can introduce temporal semantics to support logical time sharing of channels between writers.
-The proposed language will support procedures and processes.
-By default, it is programmed procedurally, relying on an implicit 'env' argument to provide standard IO channels.
-Processes must control or fork 'env'.
-Procedures are deterministic up to input, but may interact with a non-deterministic environment.
-For example, a procedure cannot casually introduce a new logic-unification variable, but can potentially request one via IO channel depending on effects API.
-Applications will generally be expressed in a manner friendly to backtracking evaluation, see [transaction loop applications](GlasApps.md).

-Aside from grammar-logic semantics, the proposed language supports OO-like mixins and patches of namespaces.
-This allows users to easily extend grammars in context of mutually recursive definitions, e.g. add a new rule for parsing integers.
-The language also takes inspiration from grammars in expression of pattern matching, with an implicit pass-by-ref 'input' parameter when a procedure is used as a pattern.
-This supports incremental matching on the input, such as reading just the head of a list.
+The proposed language has a procedural programming style by default via implicit 'env' argument, but first-class channels and temporal semantics so we can model concurrent processes within a computation.
+Backtracking computation is pervasive, but not a bad fit for [transaction loop applications](GlasApps.md) because we can support hierarchical transactions.
+I assume programs are expressed in an [extensible namespace](ExtensibleNamespaces.md) as the basis for mutual recursion and flexible tuning of grammars.

 ## Brainstorming